Can’t find the information you’re looking for? Check out our list of frequently asked questions below.

 You must complete the Mila Supervision Request Form by December 1.
 If you are selected by Mila, you must officially register for the UdeM programme by February 1 (once you have been notified).

-Yes, Mila is involved in the management of the Université de Montréal's machine learning program, including the student selection process and the coordination of student internships.
-The official admission process is managed by the Université de Montréal.
+Mila is involved in the management of the Université de Montréal's professional programs in machine learning although the official admission process is under the Université de Montréal and DIRO’s responsibility.

 Every year, from October 15 to December 1.
 For more information, visit the Supervision Requests page.